Are antidepressants safe?

 However, there may be some risks associated with taking meds long-term or in certain situations.
 For instance, those who have certain mental illnesses, such as bipolar disorder or schizophrenia, may need to take extra precautions when taking antidepressants.

 In addition, women with chronic pain illnesses like endometriosis or fibromyalgia may also need to monitor their reactions more closely while using antidepressants.

 Ultimately it is important to work with your doctor when determining the best approach for managing symptoms related to depression or other illnesses and carefully consider any potential risks associated with taking antidepressants.
 It can help to talk about the benefits versus the risks before making any decisions.

-- Antidepressants and IBS.
+- Fibromyalgia and antidepressants.